ophilbinbriscoe/untity-extension-methods/README.md

 Simple queries such as HasComponent<T> if you're tired of null checking.

 ## Rect/Event Extensions
-A *bunch* of methods for playing with Unity's Rect structs, mostly useful for building custom Editor GUIs.
+A *bunch* of methods for playing with Unity's Rect structs, mostly useful for building custom Editor GUIs using the legacy immediate-mode GUI.

 ## MoreGizmos
 Extends gizmo drawing by exposing primitive drawing functions only found in the Handles class to non-editor code.